Transgender kids face frantic rush for treatment amid bans

 The waitlist at one Utah clinic swelled to six months.
 Doctors were confronted with difficult decisions about who to get in for appointments.

 Elle’s medication arrived in the mail just before Utah’s law went into effect.
-A small stick implanted in Elle’s forearm is slow-releasing hormone blockers to prevent the effects of male puberty from taking hold.
-Eventually she may be prescribed estrogen, and she and her parents will have to navigate the next steps, and whether they’ll find doctors to continue her care.
+A small stick implanted in Elle’s forearm is a slow-releasing hormone blocker to prevent the effects of male puberty from taking hold.
+Eventually, she may be prescribed estrogen, and she and her parents will have to navigate the next steps, and whether they’ll find doctors to continue her care.

 At least for now, they have a reprieve.